Our ambulance drone concept

 So where did this idea come from?
 What made you and the rest of the MODYN team decide to explore this concept?

-“So to answer that, we have to take a step back, because in the mobility world, we’re actually on the brink of this new mobility layer in our cities, our urban planning, and our society — and that’s with air mobility.
-And when you look at what this drone technology is capable of accomplishing, it’s on par with what the train did in terms of connecting cities and allowing people to move faster and more freely.
-So, of course, our team wanted to be part of that, and to have a hand in not only being part of the conversation, but shaping that future.
+“To answer that, we have to take a step back.
+In the mobility world, we’re on the brink of a new mobility layer in our cities and society—air mobility.
+This drone technology is capable of achieving what the train did in connecting cities and allowing people to move faster and more freely.
+Naturally, our team wanted to be part of that conversation and help shape the future.
+The bigger part of the conversation on drone mobility has been about personal and public transport.
+It’s interesting that MODYN wanted to contribute with something as niche as an ambulance drone.

 It’s notable that the bigger part of this conversation of drone mobility has been about personal and public mobility, so it’s interesting MODYN wanted to contribute to that with something as seemingly niche as an ambulance drone.

-“Well we really looked at the use case for drone mobility and wanted to design something that would be widely accepted by the general public.
-I think that’s actually going to be one of the biggest challenges with drone mobility — is public acceptance.
-But with the ambulance drone, we thought we had a great opportunity to design something that really got public support — showing people how design and innovation could really transform something for the better.
-With this concept you can really see how much benefit there is in it, and I think we make a really strong case for it now.
+“We looked at the use case for drone mobility and wanted to design something widely accepted by the public.
+Public acceptance is one of the biggest challenges with drone mobility.
+With the ambulance drone, we saw a great opportunity to design something that would gain public support.
+We wanted to show people how design and innovation could transform something for the better.
+This concept shows the clear benefits and makes a strong case for it.

 So tell us how your design will win over the public

-“Here in the Netherlands, for example, we have just four emergency helicopters on standby for the entire country.
-They each have a huge area to cover, and it’s made for a difficult situation.
-These helicopters are also originally designed for military use — and have only been adapted to be used as ambulance vehicles.
-On top of that, they require a lot of maintenance, they’re not eco-friendly, you need two pilots to fly one, and they’re loud.
-There are a lot of drawbacks.
-And with our ambulance drone, we really tried to answer to all of those problems.
+“Here in the Netherlands, we have just four emergency helicopters for the entire country.
+Each covers a huge area, creating a difficult situation.
+These helicopters were originally designed for military use and adapted as ambulance vehicles.
+They require a lot of maintenance, aren’t eco-friendly, need two pilots, and are loud.
+There are many drawbacks.

-A big part of that was talking to pilots, emergency medical technicians, hospitals, stakeholders — you name it.
-This is very much part of our trademark ‘digging’ phase as we call it, and it’s imperative to understanding the people we’re designing for and the problems we’re looking to solve.
-In the end, I think we’ve very much come up with a better solution that’s dedicated to saving lives.
+With our ambulance drone, we tried to solve all of these problems.
+A big part of our process involved talking to pilots, emergency medical technicians, hospitals, and stakeholders.
+This is part of our trademark ‘digging’ phase.
+It’s crucial to understand the people we’re designing for and the problems we’re solving.
+In the end, I think we’ve created a better solution dedicated to saving lives.

-In terms of examples, if you look at the interior you can see the way it is designed specifically for emergency responders, from the flow and space to where tools, machines and storage spaces are located.
-Even the way the patient is transported in and out of the vehicle was thought out — and actually, our work with 3D designs in Virtual Reality really helped with that.
-Using this technology in our process allowed us to walk around the outside of the ambulance drone, inspect the interior and look inside the cockpit.
-That VR technology very much helped us design a better product.
+The interior is designed specifically for emergency responders.
+It considers the flow and space, and the placement of tools, machines, and storage spaces.
+Even how the patient is transported in and out of the vehicle was carefully thought out.
+Our work with 3D designs in Virtual Reality really helped.
+Using this technology, we could walk around the outside of the ambulance drone, inspect the interior, and look inside the cockpit.
+This VR technology helped us design a better product.”

 How do you see the ambulance drone transforming emergency care?
 The concept is for 2035 – but are we closer than that??